Leadership, Management, Command, & Control

 - Leadership helps to guide, coach, and motivate the people to do their best throughout the entire process.

-- Control reduces risks, which in turn makes the process more efficient.
+- Control looks for opportunities to reduce risks, which in turn makes the process more efficient.

 The four pillars need to be in harmony with each other.
 As the diagram below show, when one or more of them is too strong, the organization falls out of balance: